Who are you? Ft. The Daggerpod.

 We camped at the bottom of this valley the year before.
 A small black bear met us on the trail the following morning.
 No wonder as there was an incredible amount of bear scat.

-After being able to view the other side of the mountain, down into the neighboring valley, where we actually camped the year before; we could see towards Fourth of July Lake, down to Summit City Creek, and left towards The Nipple (yes that’s the real name of the peak).
+After being able to view the other side of the mountain, down into the neighboring valley, where we actually camped the year before, we could see towards Fourth of July Lake, down to Summit City Creek, and left towards The Nipple (yes, that’s the real name of the peak).

 Amongst the reddish-brown rock appeared our dude, the Daggerpod!
 What a fantastic common name.
 The Daggerpod is in the family Brassicaceae, the Mustard Family.
 Rocky, and just like where we find it, talus slopes is the preferred habitat within elevations of 1600 to 4100 m.
 Besides California this perennial herb blooms in Idaho and Nevada in the short window of June and July (Jepsen eflora).